 How is that expensive?
 We will do what we need to do, but our personal little hope is to be less than $500 for the year.
 We may actually make it … you think?
 Ha Ha, Maybe we can be less than $100 this year.
 I do understand the cost of gas to run a generator all day.
 Depending on how much you spend per day doing that, I think maybe this is where the “too expensive” might be coming from.
 If upfront you can sink a little into the batteries, you won’t have to run your generator all the time.
 Just to charge your batteries.
 We ran on just batteries for the first 8-9 months and running 2 generators parallel we still didn’t spend the amount it cost to stay in a campground.

 Because we don’t spend this money on campgrounds, we are able to go out to dinner a few extra times, maybe take a tour of something we’ve wanted to but thought it was too expensive.
 It really gives us such freedom.
 After boondocking for over a year, it’s now something we find fun to do.

 Where will we find the next epic spot?
 Who knows!
 Make sure you follow us or maybe come join us sometime.
 Every picture you see is from a free boondocking location.
 And we have so many more we’d love to share with you.

 UPDATE!!!!
-We ended the year 2018 spending only $48 in camping fees.
+We ended the year 2018 spending only $48 on camping fees.
 Yes, we have solar.
 (Added solar December 2017) Yes, we have batteries.
 And no, they weren’t cheap.
-But we have recouped our money spent already, and wow the epic scenery we saw instead the RV slide next to us!
+But we have recouped our money spent already, and enjoyed the epic scenery we saw instead the RV slide next to us!
 No regrets!
 No Pedestal – No Problem!